bacula-web/bacula-web/core/external/phplot/README.txt

 Here are some of the problems we know about in PHPlot.
 See the bug tracker on the PHPlot project web site for more information.

-#3142124 Clip plot elements to plot area
+#146 (was: 3142124) Clip plot elements to plot area
   Plot elements are not currently clipped to the plot area, and may extend beyond.
 PHP does not currently support the GD clipping control.

-#1795969 The automatic range calculation for Y values needs to be rewritten.
-  This is especially a problem with small offset ranges (e.g. Y=[999:1001]).
-  You can use SetPlotAreaWorld to set a specific range instead.

-#1605558 Wide/Custom dashed lines don't work well
+#93 (was: 1605558) Wide/Custom dashed lines don't work well
-  This is partially a GD issue, partially PHPlot's fault.

-#2919086 Improve tick interval calculations
-  Tick interval calculations should try for intervals of 1, 2, or 5 times a power of 10.
+  There is a question whether this is a PHP/GD issue, or behaving as expected.

 PHP Issues:

 PHP has many build-time and configuration options, and these can affect the operation of PHPlot (as well as any other application or library).
 Here are some known issues:

+  + If PHP is built with Thread Safety on (ZTS), the GD extension is unable to find TrueType fonts unless the full path is given.
+(This is probably a PHP bug.)
+The text in the PHPlot Reference Manual section "TrueType Font Selection" concerning finding fonts without a path does not work on these systems.
+This has been found to affect the version of PHP distributed with Slackware, but not Ubuntu.
+It affects the thread-safe PHP Windows release, but not the non-thread-safe (NTS) Windows release.

   + Slackware Linux includes a version of PHP built with --enable-gd-jis-conv (JIS-mapped Japanese font support).
 This prevents the usual UTF-8 encoding